cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 # 1. RooFit
 `RooFit` is a OO analysis environment built on `ROOT`.
-It is essentially a collection of classes designed to augment root for data modeling.
+It has a collection of classes designed to augment root for data modeling.

-In this section, we will cover a few of the basics in the session today but note there are many more tutorials available at this link: [https://root.cern.ch/root/html600/tutorials/roofit/index.html](https://root.cern.ch/root/html600/tutorials/roofit/index.html)
+This section covers a few of the basics of `RooFit`.
+There are many more tutorials available at this link: [https://root.cern.ch/root/html600/tutorials/roofit/index.html](https://root.cern.ch/root/html600/tutorials/roofit/index.html)

 ## Objects
 In Roofit, any variable, data point, function, PDF (etc.) is represented by a c++ object